 Thai Drunken Noodles (Pad Kee Mao)

-Thai Drunken Noodles, or Pad Kee Mao, is an outrageously flavorful stir fry recipe featuring rice noodles, chicken, and vegetables.
-Make it spicy, or not.
+This easy Thai Drunken Noodles recipe is an outrageously flavorful stir fry featuring rice noodles, chicken, and vegetables.
+Also known as Pad Kee Mao, you can make this dish spicy, or not.
 You control the heat!

 Better-Than-Takeout Thai Drunken Noodles